AliyunContainerService/redis-cluster/README.md

 ```

-In the topology of cluster, there are following members:
+In the topology of cluster, there are following nodes:

 * redismaster: Redis master
 * redisslave:  Redis slave
 * sentinel:    Sentinel instance
-* redisconfig: Container of Redis CLI to config the master/slave
+* redisconfig: Redis CLI to config the master/slave which will exit after configuraion

 The sentinels are configured with a "mymaster" instance with the following properties -